hawley-jeffrey-bah/payment-accuracy/website/pages/agencies/TVA/2024.md

   Valley Authority has determined that none of its programs or activities are susceptible to significant improper payments.
 detail_pcp12_1: null
+detail_pcp14: Tennessee Valley Authority is self-funded and maintains a strong control environment, which is regularly audited by internal and external auditors.
 detail_raa8: 'No'
 detail_raa9: Tennessee Valley Authority programs undertake risk assessments at least every three years.